philiptn/mkv-auto/README.md

 https://github.com/markokr/rarfile

 ## Donations
-This utility is completely open-source and free to use, but if you want to support me and my work you can buy me a coffee using the link below:
+This utility is completely free to use, but if you want to support me and my work you can buy me a coffee using the link below:

 <a href="https://www.buymeacoffee.com/philiptn"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=&slug=philiptn&button_colour=FFDD00&font_colour=000000&font_family=Cookie&outline_colour=000000&coffee_colour=ffffff" /></a>